Tomato Clock

 Permissions

-- tabs and host permissions are used only to detect and redirect blocked websites during focus sessions.
+- tabs and host permissions are used to detect and redirect blocked websites during focus sessions (Tomato Clock) and to capture screenshots (Screen Lab).

-- storage is used to save timer settings, unlock state, and statistics.
+- storage is used to save settings, unlock state, and statistics.

-- alarms is used to schedule timer transitions.
+- alarms is used to schedule timer transitions (Tomato Clock).

-- notifications is used to notify users when sessions start or end.
+- notifications is used to notify users when sessions start or end (Tomato Clock).

-- webNavigation is used to detect navigation to blocked websites.
+- webNavigation is used to detect navigation to blocked websites (Tomato Clock).

 Children